Joffre Lakes Hike Guide: Summer & Winter Trail Tips

 Day-Use Hiking

 If you’re only visiting for the day, you need to get a free day pass to hike Joffre Lakes.
-In 2025 this applies for any dates between May 17 and late October.
+Every year this usually applies for any dates from mid-May and late October.
 Each person needs to book a separate pass and you can do so starting at 7 am PST, two days before your trip.
 It is a very competitive booking process and passes run out fast especially on summer weekends.

 Save your day-pass as a screenshot on your phone, as the cell service is limited at the trailhead.
 Remember that parks staff will check for passes at the trailhead.
 So don’t drive to Joffre Lakes if you didn’t manage to get a pass.
 They won’t allow you to go ahead on your Joffre Lakes hike.

-If you want to backcountry camp at Joffre Lakes, you’ll need a backcountry campground reservation.
+If you want to camp at Joffre Lakes, you’ll need a backcountry campground reservation.
 You can book online up to 4 months before your trip.
-Camping costs $5 per person per night and a $6 reservation fee for each tent.
-As of June 11 2025, summer reservations for Joffre Lakes are still not open.
+There are a total of 26 backcountry sites and camping costs $25 per person per night as well as a $6 reservation fee for each tent.

-Also, if you have a backcountry camping reservation, you don’t need a day-use pass.
+Also, if you have a Joffre Lakes backcountry camping reservation, you don’t need a day-use pass.

 Checklist of Things to Do Before a Joffre Lakes Hike

-- Get a day-use pass: don’t attempt to hike Joffre Lakes without a day-use pass.
-You can do so up to 2 days before your hike.
+- Get a day-use pass: don’t drive to Joffre Lakes without a day-use pass.
+You can book a pass up to 2 days before your hike.
 Parks Staff usually checks the passes at the trailhead before you start the Joffre Lakes hike.

 - Check for closures: throughout the year the park may schedule closures for Indigenous use.
 You can check the latest updates here.